 security for the data you are collecting.
 Similar to receiving an appGameId, when

-you create your app and your app is approved, you will have the option of managing
+you add your project and your project is approved, you will have the option of

 your keys.
 There you will find your api keys.
 You are only issued Production api

 keys by default, however, you can add additional environments if you choose.
 Just